 Poachers often target female rhinos as they tend to have larger horns than males, as males wear their horns down when fighting.
-But often an adult female has a dependant calf with her and if she is killed the calf will not survive without her.
+But often adult females have baby rhinos that will not survive if she is killed.

-That is why the Rhino Orphanage in Limpopo, South Africa, is the world’s first centre dedicated solely to rhinos.
+That is why the Rhino Orphanage in Limpopo, South Africa, is the world’s first centre dedicated solely to baby rhinos.
 Arrie and Marietjie Van Deventer were the driving force behind this non-profit company.
-Their love and passion for this cause is at the heart of the operation.
+Their love and passion for this cause are at the operation’s heart.

 I fell in love with Ntombi, a newly orphaned white rhino calf, in January 2013.
 She was predicted to be about 12 weeks old and had just arrived at the Rhino Orphanage after suffering 18 hack wounds at the hands of the poachers that killed her mother for her horn.